Compress WebP

 Are my WebP images uploaded to a server?

-No. WebP compression runs entirely in your browser with WebAssembly — your image never leaves your device, and there are no size or file-count limits.
+WebP compression runs at native speed entirely in your browser: nothing is uploaded, your image never leaves your device, and there are no size or file-count limits.

 What's the difference between lossy and lossless?